Gallipoli Puglia, Italy Travel Guide

 A simple action like carrying a reusable water bottle and filling it from the tap reduces plastic waste and supports water conservation efforts.

-Your visit can directly and sustainably benefit the local economy and culture.
+Your travel can directly and sustainably benefit the local economy and culture.

 Interacting respectfully with Gallipoli's culture and traditions enriches your experience and fosters positive relationships.

-Modest dress is crucial for churches and religious sites (shoulders and knees covered).
+Modest dress is crucial for churches plus places of worship (shoulders and knees covered).

 Your financial choices can directly benefit the community.